SSH

 Note

-Please note that it may take some time for the data to be reflected.
-The private/public key is registered separately from the ~/.ssh on the server side, so you can use the private/public key that you have already set.
+It will take some time for it to be reflected.
+Thank you for your understanding.
+Since it is registered separately from ~/.ssh on the server side, you can also use the private key and public key that you have already set.

 Host <任意の名前>